Erik Schumann, violin

 A highlight in the 2019/20 season is the quartet’s three-year residency at Chamber Music Society of the Lincoln Center in New York, which began back in December 2016.
 Furthermore, the quartet will go on tour twice in the U.S., will give guest performances at festivals in Germany, Switzerland, France and the Netherlands and will also perform concerts in the big musical metropolises of London, Munich, Madrid, Hamburg and Berlin.
 In addition, the ensemble is part of the opera production Inferno at Opera Frankfurt and is looking forward to their annual concerts as part of its long-term residency at the Robert-Schumann-Saal in Düsseldorf.

-The three brothers, Mark, Erik and Ken Schumann, have been playing together since their earliest childhood.
+Although the Schumann Quartett was officially formed in 2008, the three brothers Mark, Erik and Ken Schumann have been playing together since their earliest childhood.
 In 2012, they were joined by violist Liisa Randalu, who was born in the Estonian capital, Tallinn, and grew up in Karlsruhe, Germany.
 Those who experience the quartet in performance often remark on the strong connection between its members.
 The four musicians enjoy the way they communicate without words: how a single look suffices to convey how a particular member wants to play a particular passage.
 Although the individual personalities clearly manifest themselves, a common space arises in every musical work in a process of spiritual metamorphosis.
 The quartet's openness and curiosity may be partly the result of the formative influence of teachers such as Eberhard Feltz, the Alban Berg Quartet, or partners such as Menahem Pressler.

 Quotes taken from an interview with journalists from the classical music magazine VAN (van-magazin.de)